LoFP

 splunk

-while this search has no known false positives, it is possible that an aws admin has stopped cloudtrail logging. please investigate this activity.
+while this search has no known false positives, it is possible that an aws admin has legitimately triggered an aws audit tool activity which may trigger this event.

 aws account